abdelrahman-t/death-by-acid/README.md

 **So do I need ACID after all?**

-Yes, Because a non-durable database is not a "database" and a database that is perpetually inconsistent is unreliable. **NoSQL database are eventually consistent (with some offering tunable consistency)**, meaning that they will eventually **converge on a consistent state**, and while most NoSQL database lack transactions, <span style="color:red">**It is your fault as a developer for using them in an application where transactions are required.**</span>
+Yes, Because a non-durable database is not a "database" and a database that is perpetually inconsistent is unreliable. **NoSQL databases are eventually consistent (with some offering tunable consistency)**, meaning that they will eventually **converge on a consistent state**, and while most NoSQL database lack transactions, <span style="color:red">**It is your fault as a developer for using them in an application where transactions are required.**</span>

 ## TL;DR
 ACID is not some silver bullet that will just fix poorly written software.
 Even with an ACID-compliant databases and default configuration, You are still susceptible to concurrency issues similar to the one the made Flexcoin go bankrupt.